What to Expect at a USCIS Biometric Appointment

 Can I reschedule biometrics?

-You may reschedule a biometric appointment if absolutely necessary.
-However, you should expect this to significantly delay your overall processing time.
+You may reschedule a USCIS biometric appointment if absolutely necessary.
+However, you should expect a reschedule to significantly delay your overall processing time.
 USCIS generally recommends that you attend the appointment that they schedule for you.
+If you must reschedule, be prepared to establish that you have "good cause."

-To reschedule the appointment, call USCIS at 1-800-375-5283 (TTY 1-800-767-1833) before the date and time of your original appointment and establish good cause for rescheduling.
-If you fail to call before your scheduled appointment or fail to establish good cause, USCIS may not reschedule the appointment.
+If you fail to request a new appointment before your scheduled appointment or fail to establish good cause, USCIS may not reschedule the appointment.
 If you fail to appear for your originally scheduled biometric services appointment and the appointment is not rescheduled, they will consider the related application, petition, or request abandoned and, as a result, USCIS may deny it.
 USCIS no longer accepts written requests to reschedule the appointment.

 Rescheduling your appointment will delay your case.
 It is likely that USCIS will deny the application or petition you filed if biometrics is not satisfied within a reasonable time frame.
 Therefore, it's generally best to complete the biometrics screening as soon as possible.